WCOV-TV: From CBS to Fox

 WCOV-TV's 32-year affiliation with CBS officially ended on January 1, 1986.
 It intended to soldier on as Montgomery's first independent station.
 However, within a few months, the burden of having to buy an additional 18 hours of programming per day had channel 20 on the brink of closure.
 Years later, Woods recalled that he "didn't even have money to buy toilet paper" and advertisers were shying away.
 A solution came in the form of a Fox affiliation; WCOV-TV joined the upstart network when it launched in the fall of 1986.
 Fox proved to be a lifeline to channel 20, despite its technical inferiority to other market stations and having axed its local newscasts; network programs boosted the station's ratings and finances.
 In the 1990s, the station produced a local version of the Fox show Cops, known as MPD, which was among the highest-rated shows in the city.

 WCOV-TV's tower in the Normandale area of Montgomery was destroyed by a massive tornado on March 6, 1996.
-The station was able to restore service for cable customers later that afternoon with help from WSFA and AT&T Cable (later to become Charter; now Spectrum).
-One month later, WCOV returned to the air on a temporary 350 ft tower.
-The station applied to the FCC to resume full-power operations using space on WSFA's 1630 ft tower in Grady, with a power increase from 617 to 2,667 kilowatts.
-The FCC granted the request and issued a construction permit.
-In January 1997, the station activated its new transmission facility, which doubled channel 20's coverage area and secured its future with carriage agreements made with 23 additional cable systems in the Montgomery market.
+The station was able to restore service for cable customers later that afternoon.
+WCOV returned to the air on a temporary tower and broadcast at reduced power for months.
+In January 1997, WCOV-TV began broadcasting from WSFA's 1630 ft tower in Grady with increased power.
+This doubled channel 20's coverage area and increased the rates it could charge advertisers.
+During this time, Woods secured the station's future with carriage agreements made with 23 additional cable systems in the Montgomery market.